 Out the gate, let me say I loved this workshop.
 I enjoyed wood-working class when I was in elementary school, so this made me feel like a kid again.
 And I’m not going to lie.
 I did gave myself a little pat on the back as I drunk in the praises Tan and his assistant Tran who lauded me on my weaving skill.
 Come the end, my iPhone speaker turned out pretty great.

 I came away from the experience with a great appreciation for Tan’s motivation, care and skill.
-I also now find myself looking at bamboo differently, and considering the workshop is a mere 250.000 VND, I can see myself stealing away to try my hand at another bamboo invention – I’m sure my mother would love the bamboo vase, and my daughter would thoroughly enjoy the bamboo train.
+I also now find myself looking at bamboo differently, and considering the workshop is relatively inexpensive, I can see myself stealing away to try my hand at another bamboo invention – I’m sure my mother would love the bamboo vase, and my daughter would thoroughly enjoy the bamboo train.
 After a little more experience with the tools I may just take Tan up on his whatever-you-can-make-in-a-morning for 300.000 VND.
 My mind is positively reeling at the thought of all the wonderful things I could make!

 As a final bonus, I learned that if I were ever shipwrecked on an uncharted desert isle, as long as I had some bamboo, I think I’d be okay.